2 min read • Published 7 Oct 25

 Most investors check returns.
 Few check the “form” of a fund.

 Some mutual funds start strong but lose momentum over time.
 It could be due to market shifts, wrong stock picks, or strategy changes.
+But here’s a thing:

 2) Recovery could take years, meaning lost returns for investors every year